3A Japanese propaganda movement: Background

+Japanese propagandist Hitoshi Shimizu (left) appointed Samsoeddin (right) to lead the movement.

-The arrival of Japan in March 1942 was welcomed by Indonesian people.
+The arrival of Japan in March 1942 was welcomed by the Indonesian people.
 Since the arrival of Japan, all political activities were banned and all existing associations were officially dissolved.
 Japan began to establish new organizations.
 This ban on political activity was followed by large-scale propaganda campaign in support of the Japanese-sponsored mass movement.
 The first attempt of a mass movement, the 3A Movement was started in Java.
 The movement was formed in early April 1942, a few weeks after the arrival of the Japanese.
 This movement, which clearly "engineered" by the propaganda department prior to the landing, was the first large-scale indication of the direction in which Java was intended to move.
 The 3A movement includes members from nationalist parties and members of the government without any restrictions.
-Hitoshi Shimizu then appointed a national figure, Raden Syamsuddin as chairman of the 3A Movement, which aims to gain support from the Indonesian people.
+Hitoshi Shimizu then appointed a national figure, Raden Samsoeddin as chairman of the 3A Movement, which aims to gain support from the Indonesian people.